kolenyo2099/OSINT-evaluation_GUI/README.md

 - python evaluate.py [username or Threadreaderapp URL]
 - Search for threads of this user in Programmable Google Search Engine
 - Scrape and save thread URLs
-- Extract tweets from threads
+- Extract posts from threads
-- Evaluate tweets per thread
+- Evaluate posts per thread
 - Dump result

 ## Prerequisites